Car Accidents Caused By A Family Member Or Friend – Can I Get Compensation?

 Many different injuries can occur when someone is involved in a car accident, and any part of the body could be affected.
 The injuries can range from minor to severe or even fatal, depending on how bad the crash was and the circumstances in which it happened.

-However, there are some injuries that people appear to be more prone to getting when in a car accident and these injuries crop up time and time again.
 The most common injuries from a car accident caused by a family member are:

 This is where the head is forced backwards and forwards in quick succession.
 When this happens, the cervical spine is put under immense stress, and the muscles in the neck often end up torn and stretched.
 This causes the neck to be stiff and painful with reduced movement.
 Car accident claims whiplash is probably the most common.